NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 configuration.
 Its poses are allowed to float, that is, to be optimized (``--camera_poses_to_float``), and the rig transforms from this one to the other ones are floated as well (``--rig_transforms_to_float``).
-The intrinsics are not floated for now.
+The intrinsics are optimized as well.

 The value of ``--depth_tri_weight`` controls how close the triangulated points should be to the depth measurements (after adjusting for them being in different coordinate systems).

-In this particular case, a positive value here would have been enough to find the true scale (but not origin and orientation) of the camera configuration, as it would be inferred from the depth clouds, even if registration points were not present.
+In this particular case, the real-world scale (but not orientation) would have been solved for correctly even without registration, as it would be inferred from the depth clouds.

+Since the ``nav_cam`` camera has a wide field of view, the values in ``distorted_crop_size`` in the rig configuration are smaller than actual image dimensions to reduce the worst effects of peripheral distortion.

 See :numref:`rig_calibrator_command_line` for the full list of options.